martinaalvera/Documentation/admin_documentation/dashboard/parameters_config.rst

   The parameters directory can be modified in the dahsboard configuration file ``config.json`` (see section :doc:`config_json`).

+Once added the parameters file, the dashboard needs to be restart to make changes effective.

 The dashboard reads the content of this directory and automatically associate to each TOSCA template the corresponding parameters file, if existing.

 .. note::